 It is widely recognised that blocking, stopping or banning children from using technology is not the way forwards.
 Instead, the recommended approach is to build children’s digital resilience by equipping them with the right skills and the wisdom to deal with prohibited content whether at school, at home or on mobile devices.
-Within this framework, e-Safety is an important way of giving our children the skills to keep themselves safe in a digital world.
+Within this framework, Online Safety is an important way of giving our children the skills to keep themselves safe in a digital world.

-All classes (Years 1 – 6) have recently designed their own e-Safety poster, and two children per class are being designated as IT Champions, for their ability to confidently describe how to stay safe online.
+All classes (Years 1 – 6) have recently designed their own Online Safety poster, and two children per class are being designated as IT Champions, for their ability to confidently describe how to stay safe online.
 There are also posters highlighting the CEOP ‘Report Abuse’ buttons which are available to children if necessary.

 Preventing cyber bullying: